SocietyForArtisticResearch/NMH-editor/src/readme.md

 ## Casper
 Note to self:
 Changed tsconfig.app.json,  "module": "esnext", to resolve conflict with use of javascript "import" in rcmde.ts
+1. Update image tool immediately
+2. Only show other fields, after image is chosen.
+3. user feedback from form missing ??

 2. rcmde is not rendering the markdown correctly in the box !
 3. Fix CSS problems, make sure  exposition css doesn't affect editor styling.